resbaz/August2017_introPython/Day1_Homework_Challenges.md

 ## Question 2

 Write a Python script that iterates/loops over a list of words, and counts how many times each of those words occurs.
-Then, output the word that occurs the most amount of times.
+Then, output the word that occurs the most amount of times, and how many times it appeared.

 Hint: a dict() might come in handy for this...